earth-metabolome-initiative/metrin-kg/README.md

 **Usage**

+1. Download associated accessory data from [METRIN-KG zenodo repository](https://doi.org/10.5281/zenodo.15689187.
+Copy the contents it in the data directory of the cloned github directory.

-1. For supported arguments, run:
+2. For supported arguments, run:

 ```bash
 python main.py --help